whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-12-Allure-Beauty-Box-Subscription-September-2015-Review.md

 <DD>Sample Size 15ml/0.5fl.oz, Value $2 (Full Size 250ml $29</DD>
 </DL>

-<p>I actually like Pixi by Petra, but mostly use their makeup and not skincare so I am excited to try this.
+<p>I actually like Pixi by Petra, but mostly use their makeup and not skincare so I'm excited to try this.
 Plus it's a toner which is a must have in my skincare regimen, so that was perfect.
 This toner gently exfoliates to even out skintone for a brighter, smoother and more glowing complexion.
 Hence the name Glow Tonic.
 I like it and this size will be perfect for when I travel.</p>

 <br>